rileypsmith/nba-game-prediction/README.md

 dataset.
 The best performing model is chosen according to the first custom evaluation function described above.

-#### Evaluating best model performance
+#### Estimating model generalizability

-Once the best parameters have been chosen, the final model is evaluated on a holdout dataset.
-This is done as follows: first, the data pipeline is recreated with the 2018-2019 season serving as a holdout dataset (this season is chosen just because it was the last completed full NBA season).
-The rest of the available data (seasons 2010-11 through 2020-21, except 2018-19) is used to train the classifier with the parameters chosen as the best parameters.
-The model is then evaluated only on the holdout data.
+Once the best parameters have been chosen, the final model is evaluated on a true holdout dataset.
+The holdout dataset for all reported performance metrics in this analysis is the 2018-2019 NBA season (chosen because it was the most recently completed full NBA season at the time of this analysis; 2019-2020 and 2020-2021 seasons were shortened due to Covid-19).
+Using a holdout dataset does reduce the amount of data available for training (no data from the 2018-2019 season may be used for training models or parameter selection), but it gives us a fair estimate of what kind of performance we might expect on new data.

 ## Results